galalkoro/connexa/README.md

 - name
 - choice of company
 ### our goals
-The goal of Connexa is to get as many people connected to
+The goal of Connexa is to get as many people connected to the internet and each other

 ## Services assigned to `Cyraz`
 Connexa is an Internet service provider (ISP), company that provides Internet connections and services to individuals and organizations.